hsf-training/hsf-training-singularity-webpage/_episodes/08-bonus-episode.md

 ## Singularity Container for python packages

-Python packages can be install using a Singularity image.
-The following example illustrates how an image containing python packages is built:
+Python packages can be installed using a Singularity image.
+The following example illustrates how to write an definition file for building an image containing python packages.

 ```text
 BootStrap: docker